pingcap/docs/tidb-cloud/import-csv-files.md

 7. Click **Start Import**.

-8. When the import progress shows **Completed**, check the imported tables.
+8. When the import progress shows **Finished**, check the imported tables.

     If the number is zero, it means no data files matched the value you entered in the **Source file name** field.
 In this case, ensure that there are no typos in the **Source file name** field and try again.